tarcisiocostainteli/Cybersecurity-Skills/SECURITY.md

 | Scripts and automation | Yes |
 | Documentation | Yes |

-## Reporting a Vulnerability

-If you discover a security issue with any skill's scripts, instructions, or content, please report it responsibly:

-1. **Do not** open a public issue
-2. Use GitHub's private security advisory: [Report a vulnerability](https://github.com/mukul975/Anthropic-Cybersecurity-Skills/security/advisories/new)
-3. Include in your report:
-   - Affected skill name and file path
-   - Nature of the vulnerability
-   - Potential impact
-   - Steps to reproduce (if applicable)
-   - Suggested fix (if you have one)

 ## Response Timeline

 - **Initial acknowledgment:** Within 48 hours